theparthway/docs/docs/developers/fundamentals/orderbook/Orderbook.md

 - **Maker:** The party who creates the order.
 Also known as the initiator.

-- **Filler:** The party who fulfills a maker's order.
+- **Taker:** The party who fulfills a maker's order.
 Also known as the follower.

-- **COBI:** A tool specifically designed for fillers to efficiently manage order fulfillment and settlement within the Orderbook system
+- **Filler:** A bot specifically designed to efficiently manage order fulfillment and settlement within the Orderbook system.

 - **Confirmations:** The number of blocks that need to be mined after a transaction is made.
 This is to ensure that the transaction is valid and secure.
 Orderbook uses one confirmation for Bitcoin and 6 confirmations for EVM based chains.